Antarctic flights

 Air New Zealand's flights to Antarctica

-When Air New Zealand first considered operating flights to Antarctica in the late 1960s, the airline discussed the conditions it would need to meet with the Ministry of Transport's Civil Aviation Division (CAD).
-It was unclear if flights would be economically viable under these conditions, and the airline deferred its plans until it had replaced its DC-8 fleet.
-The first of its new DC-10s arrived in 1973, enabling the airline to make flights over the icy continent and return to New Zealand without landing, eliminating costs such as the need to provide of passenger facilities at McMurdo Station.
+Air New Zealand first considered operating flights to Antarctica in the late 1960s, and discussed the conditions it would need to meet with the Ministry of Transport's Civil Aviation Division (CAD).
+But it was unclear if flights would be economically viable under these conditions and the airline deferred its plans until the replacement of its DC-8 fleet.
+The first of its new DC-10 fleet arrived in 1973, enabling the airline to make flights over the icy continent without landing, thereby eliminating costly elements such as the provision of passenger facilities at McMurdo.

 First sightseeing trip